 Remember, just like how you need water to survive, your business needs cash to thrive.
 Make sure to keep your cash flow in check, or your business might end up drier than the Sahara!

 Cash flow is of prime importance to all businesses.
 Even a small error in tracking the KPIs and metrics related to operating cash flow can lead to cash crunches, debt issues, and even bankruptcy.

 Manually tracking operating cash flow metrics is tedious and doesn’t provide you with real-time updates.
 Relying on poor-quality data to track operating cash flow KPIs can affect your business’s day-to-day operations as well as investment plans.
 It will also lead to unhappy stakeholders.

 Talk to us and catch a glimpse of how we can help your business track the right metrics and optimize your finance operations with AI-powered software.

 A cash flow ratio greater than one indicates good financial strength.
 A ratio lower than one suggests that the company may have trouble repaying its short-term liabilities.
 A higher cash flow ratio is, thus, considered better.

 Is cash flow the same as operating cash flow?

 Operating cash flow refers to the amount of cash generated from a business’s primary activities.
 The total cash flow includes operating cash flow as well as the money generated from other activities such as investing and financing.

-The factors that affect operating cash flow include sales, inventory, accounts receivable, accounts payable, and non-cash expenses such as depreciation and amortization.
+The factors that affect operating cash flow are sales, inventory, accounts receivable, accounts payable, and non-cash expenses such as depreciation and amortization.

-Operating cash flow metrics are used to benchmark the financial strength of a business and track how much cash it is able to generate from its day-to-day operations.
+Operating cash flow metrics are used to benchmark the financial strength of a business and track how much cash it can generate from its day-to-day operations.